IbrahimSquared/visibility-heuristic-path-planner/README.md

 How to use the C++ code: <br>
 The C++ code has a parser that parses settings from settings.config file, and can work in two modes.
 In the first mode, a random environment with a given grid size is generated containing a specific number of obstacles that have given dimensions (all loaded via settings.config).
 The start and end points can also be specified as well as some other settings. <br>
 In the second mode, the C++ code uses SFML to load an image representing the environment (mazes in this case).
 The directory of the image is set in the settings.config also as well as start and end point positions.
 In both modes, the solver outputs .txt files which are loaded by MATLAB and plotted as meshes for viewing purposes.
+The MATLAB interface uses the solution lightSource_enum to also plots lines to visualize the path. lightSource_enum essentially stores the parent of every explored point in the grid, meaning we can retract the solution with it.
 We provide main.exe which is a built executable of the code. <br>

+Important notes before using: <br>
-Important note: the dimensions of the image may be flipped so double check when setting start and end position for the mode with loading images. <br>
+1. In the load image mode, the dimensions of the image may be flipped so double check when setting start and end positions.
+2. For both modes, make sure to set equal start and end points in both the MATLAB interface and in settings.config.
+In MATLAB, the values have to be incremented by 1 to match the C++ code.
+3. Instead, you can try to parse settings.config also in MATLAB.

 To interface with MATLAB, the code read_serialized_heuristic.m calls main.exe using main.bat, where the components of the .bat file are: <br>
 set path=%path:C:\Program Files\MATLAB\R2022b\bin;=% <br>